Your Guide To The Massive (And Massively Complex) Opioid Litigation

 The full list is way too long to reproduce; you can find it here instead.

 OxyContin manufacturer Purdue Pharma had been on that list, until it filed for Chapter 11 bankruptcy protection as part of a settlement deal announced last month.
-The move to a bankruptcy court in White Plains, N.Y., has frozen all lawsuits against the company.
+The move to a bankruptcy court in White Plains, N.Y., has temporarily frozen all lawsuits against the company.
 (More on that later.)

 What are the defendants accused of?